Jennifer Dulos’ Family Releases A Statement After Her Estranged Husband Is Charged With Her Murder

-In May of 2019 a Connecticut mother of five named Jennifer Dulos went missing.
+In May of 2019, a Connecticut mother of five named Jennifer Dulos went missing.
 This week, her estranged husband Fotis Dulos was officially charged with her murder.
-Now, Jennifer’s family and loved ones are speaking out after Fotis’ most recent arrest and they are particularly grateful for all the hard work law enforcement has done to ensure justice in regards to his case, acc0rding to NBC Connecticut News.
+Now, Jennifer’s family and loved ones are speaking out after Fotis’ most recent arrest, and they are particularly grateful for all the hard work law enforcement has done to ensure justice in regards to his case, acc0rding to NBC Connecticut News.

-Even though three different individuals have been arrested in connection to this case, Jennifer’s body has not yet been located.
-Thus Jennifer’s five young children and the rest of her loved ones haven’t been able to properly mourn her loss or even have a funeral for her.
-Nevertheless, they are grateful for police’s efforts thus far, a statement from her family read.
+Even though three different individuals have been arrested in connection with this case, Jennifer’s body has not yet been located.
+Thus, Jennifer’s five young children and the rest of her loved ones haven’t been able to properly mourn her loss or even have a funeral for her.
+Nevertheless, they are grateful for the police’s efforts thus far, a statement from her family read.

 “Above all we thank the Connecticut State Police and the New Canaan Police Department, as well as the assisting local departments, for their tireless commitment and diligent, painstaking work that have led to these arrests.
 Although we are relieved that the wait for these charges is over, for us there is no sense of closure.
 Nothing can bring Jennifer back.
 We miss her every day and will forever mourn her loss.”